4 February 2020

 You can continue to use your UK organic control body logo.
 Read the guidance on importing organic food or feed to find out the restrictions on organic produce imports.

-Read more guidance on food labelling changes after Brexit.
+Read more guidance on food labelling changes from 1 January 2021.

 Importing organic food

 You will no longer use the EU’s Trade Control and Expert System New Technology (TRACES NT) when importing organic food and feed.

 You will use a manual UK organic import system until a new digital system is in place after a no-deal Brexit.